Hesychius of Miletus

-In 1663 Gilles Ménage published an anonymous Vita Aristotelis that is commonly attributed to Hesychius.
+In 1663, Gilles Ménage published an anonymous Vita Aristotelis that is commonly attributed to Hesychius.

-Photius praises the style of Hesychius, and credits him with being a veracious historian.
+Photius praised the style of Hesychius, and credited him with being a veracious historian.

 Editions; J. C. Orelli (1820) and J. Flach (1882); fragments in Karl Wilhelm Ludwig Müller, Fragmenta Historicorum Graecorum iv.
 143 and in Theodor Preger's Scriptores originis Constantinopolitanae, i.
 (1901); Pseudo-Hesychius, by J Flach (1880).